 Ideally, you’ll have worked through Module 3.
 Properties and Extract.
 If you’re starting here, and you want to follow along, you’ll need to:

-You’ll notice there are numerous nodes with no connections.
-These correspond to lines by characters like “King's Landing Man #7” who didn’t make it into the Characters.csv source data.
+You’ll notice many Lines nodes with no connections.
+These correspond to lines spoken by characters who weren’t in the Characters.csv source data.
 Let’s clean up these extraneous nodes.
-Before we do, though, let’s turn on Snapshots to save our graph state in memory.

-First, let’s load our saved snapshot.
-Open your snapshot library, locate the snapshot, and click the cloud icon to restore the graph with unconnected nodes.
+First, load our saved snapshot.
+Open the Snapshots dialog, locate the snapshot, and click the cloud icon to restore the graph that had unconnected nodes.

-Open the Algorithm panel and the Centrality tab, and click Degree to generate gxr_degree again.
-Now go to the Filter panel.
+Open the Algorithm panel and the Centrality tab and click Degree to generate the degree property again.

-Open the Node Properties dropdown and select the gxr_degree property.
+Open the Filter panel.
+In the Node Properties menu, select the degree property.

-Set the Max value for gxr_degree to 0 to ﬁlter out any nodes with one or more connections.
-We can select all visible nodes by pressing ctrl+a, clicking Select Fully Visible Nodes, or clicking the zero-value item the Legend.
-Then press delete or click Delete in the context menu.
-Now press Del to clear your ﬁlter.
+Set the Max value for degree to 0 to ﬁlter out any nodes with one or more connection.
+Now Click Select Visible Nodes (or simply click the zero-value item in the Legend) then press delete (or the Delete toolbar icon).

-What’s left are only nodes that have connections.
-Let’s take another Snapshot (or save a Data View or a GXRF file).
-Next we’ll work with Episodes.csv in Module 5.
-Aggregate and Merge.
+What’s left are the nodes that have at least one connection.
+Let’s take another snapshot and download the snapshot archive (or save a data View or a GXRF file).

 How To GraphXR: Module 5.
 Aggregate and Merge.